Simula Research Laboratory /

 95-application-logo,90-project-logo,60-department-logo,50-company-logo,01-example.

-If one of the scripts exits with non-zero exit code, the processing of further banner scripts is stopped.
+If one of the scripts exits with a non-zero exit code, the processing of further banner scripts is stopped.
 This can be used for preconfiguring a system for example with a department and company logo, where the company logo script terminates further processing.
 A modified system for a certain project can add a project logo as well.
 The project logo script may terminate further processing, not showing department and company logos.
 This may be combined with packaging scripts, for example adding an application logo as part of the applicationβs install package (like adding a script 95-application-logo).

 Some examples, using the banner-helper library provided by System-Info: